coolinmc6/analytics/Mastering-Retention.md

 - They recommend using OKRs - Objectives and Key Results.
 Interesting methodology around retention:
 	+ State your goals
 	+ Set a timeframe (30 to 90 days)
-	+ Assign three key resutls you want to achieve related to retention:
+	+ Assign three key results you want to achieve related to retention:
 		* #1 - 90% chance of success
 		* #2 - 50% chance of success
 		* #3 - 10% chance of success